 \begin{remark} Clearly, the bound $\dgw(\mX,\mY) \leq \dgm(\mX,\mY)$ always holds. \end{remark}

+Beyond their relationship to the pseudometrics $L_{\mathrm{H},p}^\catC$ and $L_{\mathrm{h},p}^\catC$, elucidated below, Gromov-Monge distances may be of independent interest.
+The aim of many applications in imaging and shape classification is to obtain a \emph{registration} of two objects via a mapping from one object to another.
+While Gromov-Wasserstein distance defines a metric on $\mM^m$, it is generally realized by a measure coupling which is not of the form \eqref{eqn:pushforward_coupling} and the vital registration map between spaces is not obtained.
 Beyond the motivation of preferring a matching to a coupling in applications, the Gromov-Monge distance formulation has several other benefits over the Gromov-Wasserstein formulation.
-For finite spaces $X$ and $Y$, the computational complexity of evaluating the objective function for Gromov-Monge is lower than that of Gromov-Wasserstein \cite{vayer2019sliced}.
-Moreover, it was observed in \cite{sturm2012space} that the geodesics (in the sense of metric geometry) of $\mM^m$ with respect to $d_{\mathrm{GW},2}$ have a simpler structure when optimal couplings are realized by measure-preserving maps; i.e., when the distances $d_{\mathrm{GW},2}$ and $d_{\mathrm{GM},2}$ coincide.
-A characterization of the circumstances (i.e., for which classes of mm-spaces) under which this occurs is an interesting open question, which we elaborate upon in Section \ref{sec:discussion}.
+For finite spaces $X$ and $Y$, say of cardinality $n$, the computational complexity of evaluating the objective function for Gromov-Monge is lower than that of Gromov-Wasserstein---reducing the complexity from $O(n^3\log(n))$ to $O(n^2)$ in the $p=2$ case \cite{vayer2019sliced}.
+At a theoretical level, it was observed in \cite{sturm2012space} that the geodesics (in the sense of metric geometry) of $\mM^m$ with respect to $d_{\mathrm{GW},2}$ have a simpler structure when optimal couplings are realized by measure-preserving maps; i.e., when the distances $d_{\mathrm{GW},2}$ and $d_{\mathrm{GM},2}$ coincide.
+This leads to the following open question.